 Getting a cavity is probably the most common problem you will have with your teeth.
-At our Phoenix, AZ dental office, we have several restorative dental treatments that will repair the damage.
+At our Phoenix, AZ dental office, Dr. Matthew Cavendish has several restorative dental treatments that will repair the damage.

 - A tooth-colored filling (also called a white filling) can be placed in the cavity after the decay and bacteria are removed.
 The composite filling is colored to match your teeth.
 It will look much more natural than metal fillings.

 - Inlays and onlays can be called partial crowns.
 Instead of filling the cavity, they cover it with a very hard material.
 The damage is sealed to prevent more problems, and you can eat and look normal.